david-meza/angular2-products/README.md

 So, what is a component?
 In simple words, a component is a building block of an application that controls a part of your screen real estate, or your “view.”
 It does one thing and it does it well.
 For example, you may have a component to display a list of active chats in a messaging app (which in turn may have a child components to display the details of the chat or the actual conversation).
 Or, you may have an input field that uses Angular’s two-way data binding to keep your markup in sync with your Javascript.
 Or, at the most elementary level, you can have a component that substitutes with an HTML template with no special functionality just because you wanted to break down something complex into smaller, more manageable parts.

 Now, I don’t believe too much in learning something by only reading about it, so let’s get our hands dirty and write our own component to see some sample usage.
 I will assume that you already have Typescript installed and have done the initial configuration required for any Angular 2 app.
-If you haven’t you can check out how to do so by clicking on this link: https://angular.io/docs/ts/latest/quickstart.html
+If you haven’t you can check out how to do so by [clicking on this link.](https://angular.io/docs/ts/latest/quickstart.html)

 You may have already seen a component at its most basic level: